Sober Focus – The True Face of Alcohol

 Elvi says that sobriety is the “natural state” and I totally agree.
 All you have to do is watch children.
 Do they need alcohol to laugh, have fun, relax, learn and be creative?
 But, we teach them that when they become adults they will need alcohol to do all of those things.
 Although I have always thought this, Elvi opened my eyes even further on how we are conditioned to drink from early on.
 I think that this book is well worth a read for any one already sober or for someone thinking that they may have a problem with alcohol!
 It is also good for a family member or a friend of someone who they think might have a problem with alcohol.

 Diane I. attended her first meeting of Alcoholics Anonymous in Sudbury on February 16, 1977 at the age of 26.
-She was desperate to get and stay sober, which she has done since that first meeting, 43.5 years ago.
+She was desperate to get and stay sober, which she has done since that first meeting.
 She was very active in traditional AA for many years, but with the change in her beliefs about God and her discontent with all of the dogma she heard around the tables, she found traditional AA meetings more and more unbearable.
-About 4.5 years ago she discovered We Agnostics, a secular AA meeting in Hamilton, Ontario, Canada where she lives.
+Years ago she discovered We Agnostics, a secular AA meeting in Hamilton, Ontario.
 Diane found secular AA to be a breath of fresh air and much more in line with her beliefs.
 She can finally voice her opinions without fear of being judged.
 She is of course grateful for traditional AA, but has found her new home in We Agnostics.

 For a PDF of today’s article, click here: Sober Focus Review.